Within the last year, I realized that I had unconsciously stopped making music for a long time — around 10 years ago.

 - The beginning is the most challenging 🏔 The first two weeks were agonizingly frustrating and difficult, as I lacked the basic knowledge and skills for almost every piece of the workflow for each day.
 Day one I got so frustrated and my mind was flooded with thoughts of just not starting that I ended up having a breakthrough writing a song about it (you may notice I left one minute of silence completely unintentionally that day as well 🤦🏻♂️).
 Done my song for the day?
 Great!
 Why the hell won't it export sounding the same way I made it?
 Why do my vocals sound like garbage?!?! 😭 There was a lot of essential learning in the beginning and it took probably 3-5 times as much effort as it does now (in mid-Feb.) to create a song or clip that's 1/3 of the time and it definitely didn't sound as good.
 Pushing through to create and publish something every day despite the quality was the only way I could figure it out to get here now though. 🙌

-- Podcast as the perfect form of non-feedback 💬 Coming from the experience of what contributed to me stopping music previously and Instagram heavily influencing me — I wanted to give myself the proper time, space and environment to make art that's true for me.
+the perfecta great form of non-feedback 💬 Coming from the experience of what contributed to me stopping music previously and Instagram heavily influencing me — I wanted to give myself the proper time, space and environment to make art that's true for me.
 I didn't think of it at the time, however I've realized that a podcast is the perfect fit for me to share my process openly, record it later for myself, and have a daily time for reflection without giving an invitation for commentary and feedback. 😉 Honestly, I don't care which song you like, what you think I should add or stop doing, etc. I'm creating this for myself and for what I need to say / express.
-Despite having confidence now that's night and day to where I was as a teenager, I believe it's best not to play with fire (as these types of comments, channels and feedback become an expense on time and distraction of their own). 🔥
+Despite having confidence now that's night and day to where I was as a teenager, I believe it's best not to play with fire (as these types of comments, channels and feedback become an expense on time and distraction of their own).
+So far, so good. 🔥

 More to come... thanks for reading 👀 and listening 👂🏼